alexanani18/ragemp/README.md

 # ragemp
 project ragemp

-Its a rageMP gamemode MySQL/Nodejs/JS based on MihaiAdv.
+Its a rageMP gamemode MySQL/Nodejs/JS based on MihaiAdv gamemode.
 (English)

 The setup for database is made in "packages/server-files/mysql.js" DB have the setup for localhost.
 Copy of DB you can find in DB_packages.